Tankless Water Heaters: The Long Game

-Traditional Water Tanks: A Sure Bet in The Short Term
+Traditional Hot Water Tanks: A Sure Bet in The Short Term

-The main advantage of a traditional water tank is the lower purchase cost.
+The main advantage of a traditional hot water tank in Calgary is the lower purchase cost.
 As most homes are already set up for a tank, there’s also no need to change the gas line location or gauge, which is frequently the case with a tankless model.

 - Budget friendly.